 St Francis RC Primary School is a Catholic School in the trusteeship of the Diocese of Salford.
-It is maintained by Manchester Local Authority and is a voluntary aided School.
-The Governing Body is the Admissions Authority and is responsible for taking all decisions on applications for admissions.
+It is maintained by Manchester Local Authority and is a voluntary aided primary school.
+The Governing board is the admissions authority and is responsible for taking all decisions on applications for admissions.
 The co-ordination of admissions arrangements is undertaken by the Local Authority.
+The secondary feeder school for Sacred Heart RC Primary School is St Peter's High School, Kirkmanshulme Lane, Gorton, Manchester M12 4 WB.

-For the school's year commencing September 2022, the Governing Body has determined that the number of children to be admitted to Reception, Year 1,2,3,4,5 and 6 will be 30.
+For the school's year commencing September 2023, the governing board has determined that the number of children to be admitted to Reception will be 30.